zulip/zulip/README.dev.md

 * [follow the Vagrant LXC installation instructions][vagrant-lxc] to get Vagrant with LXC for your platform.

-OS X or older Linux (kernal at or below 3.12)
+OS X or older Linux (kernel at or below 3.12)
 ----------------------------------------------
 * [download VirtualBox][vbox-dl], [download Vagrant][vagrant-dl], and install
   them both.